-It’s raining today, and it makes me so happy.
+It’s a blustery, rainy autumn day, and it makes me so happy.
 Our little area of the earth was looking & feeling rather parched from the many glorious days of summer sun.

 I too was needing a break from the sun, and an excuse to stay home in my jammies and bake my favorite zucchini muffin recipe.
 Our 2 zucchini plants are being extravagantly fruitful this year, and even though I feel like I’m handing out a zucchini out to every person I see, we still have soooo many!

-With school lunches looming on the near horizon, stocking up my freezer with muffins seems like a smart way to use up some of these beauties.
+With school lunches in full swing, stocking up my freezer with muffins seems like a smart way to use up some of these beauties.

 I’ve been experimenting with zucchini muffin recipes for a few years now, and this one has emerged as the clear winner.
 The muffins are perfectly moist, the crumb is tender, and the flavor is delicious.
 Just ask my kids… they’ve almost polished off a dozen since I pulled the last batch out!